-The use of selective W CMP in memory for creation of bitlines and wordlines has been rising.
-Cu and Barrier CMP see more planarization steps than any other l type.
+Cu and Barrier CMP involve more planarization steps than other layers.
 A multi-step process is performed in which the Cu is polished back to the Ta-based barrier layer and then Cu, the barrier, any hardmask material, and then the desired amount of dielectric are removed at rates that optimize the final topography and thickness.
 Corrosion including galvanic and photo-corrosion [8] is regarded as an eternal problem for conductor polishing in a conductive liquid.
 As technology progresses, the dielectric constant is being driven down.
-The combined effect of smaller features built from more fragile materials is driving the need to reduce maximum stresses applied during planarization to prevent structure damage.
-Stress improvements are being sought with CMP and alternatives such as ECMP (Electrochemical Chemical Mechanical Polishing), ECP (Electro Chemical Polish) and CE (Chemical Etching), and combinations of these are being investigated [9].
+The combined effect of smaller features built from more fragile materials is driving the need to reduce maximum stresses applied during planarization in order to prevent structure damage.
+Stress improvements are being sought with CMP and alternatives such as Electrochemical CMP andChemical Etching (CE), and combinations of these are being investigated.[9]
 As the mechanical component of Cu removal is decreased, the chemical component is being increased.
 This must be done in such a way that corrosion protection is maintained and planarization is not only maintained but improved.

-Barrier CMP processes for the future need to deal with these issues, plus more.
+Barrier CMP processes for the future need to deal with these issues as well as additional concerns.
 As patterning and metal fill become more difficult, CMP is being asked to remove new barrier layers and an increasing number of dielectric or metal hardmask films.
 The effective dielectric constant needs to be minimized, which means polishing onto or into dielectrics with increasing porosity.
 Preventing change to the dielectric is being done through a combination of optimized CMP, post-CMP cleaning, and restoration techniques.
 Since the number of Cu and barrier steps in advanced flows is high, there is special attention placed on solving all the issues already mentioned in a way that drives throughput up and overall cost down.

-There are several impending needs for new planarization applications for conductors.
-Considered a Front-End Process, polysilicon is increasingly being planarized before gate patterning, particularly for multigate transistors.
-W contact processes for memory now often stop in a mixed dielectric surface.
-Redesign of W contact structures in conjunction with metal gates has created an alternative where the W bulk and buff processes must stop in a mixed surface of dielectric and metal.
+Several new planarization applications for conductors are pending.
 W for contacts will eventually need to be replaced by a better conductor.
 New elements competing for adoption in barriers such as Ru, Mn, and Co will be needed and will add challenges to the planarization processes.
-Increasing porosity will eventually likely give way to air gap structures, which will add challenge to the planarization steps for copper and barrier.
-DRAM capacitors are starting down the long-delayed path of implementation of noble metals and a special planarization step will likely be required.
+Porous dielectrics are likely to give way eventually to air-gap structures.
 A variety of non-volatile memory technologies beyond flash are being developed.
 Formation of the storage cells in those technologies is expected to shift towards damascene processing and CMP as they mature, which is being seen for the GeSbTe layer for PRAM today.
 As 3DIC technologies are becoming more widely adopted, improvements are needed in special high rate bulk metal and barrier processes to create those large features with low cost.